Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 * PROXQP_DUAL_INFEASIBLE: the problem is dual infeasible.
 * PROXQP_NOT_RUN: the solver has not been run yet.

 Infeasibility is detected using the necessary conditions exposed in [section 3.4](https://web.stanford.edu/~boyd/papers/pdf/osqp.pdf).
-More precisely, primal infeasibility is assumed if the following conditions are matched for some non zeros dy and dz (according the eps_prim_inf variable set by the user):
+More precisely, primal infeasibility is assumed if the following conditions are matched for some non zeros dy and dz (according to the eps_prim_inf variable set by the user):

 $$\begin{equation}\label{eq:approx_qp_sol_prim_inf}\tag{PrimalInfeas}
 \begin{aligned}